 At this point you need to know that, since about 2004, the role of Vice-Chancellor in this University has radically changed.
 Previously, the VC was himself an Oxford product, commissioned, so to speak, from the Lower Deck.
-But since then we have had two of them who have belonged to the new international elite of super-administrators, Staff College products who have never drunk from the Isis, who can (and do) cheerfully flit from running Yale to running Oxford; from running Oxford to running NYU.
+But since then we have had members of the new international elite of super-administrators, Staff College products who have never drunk from the Isis, who can (and do) cheerfully flit from running Yale to running Oxford; from running Oxford to running NYU.
 Let us not go into the question of any financial aspects there may be to these arrangements (neat example of a Ciceronian praeteritio, yes?).
-The first of these two gentlemen tried to haul Oxford into the twentieth century; he met fierce resistance.
-The second, who is about to leave, is not having a second term in office and is departing some months early.
-But what this sociological change means is that a modern Vice-Chancellor does not now speak, or even understand, Oxford's own ideolect (forgive the dittography).
+What this sociological change means is that a modern Vice-Chancellor does not now speak, or even understand, Oxford's own idiolect (forgive the dittography).
 He ... or she ... has, quite simply, not been suckled at the correct breasts.
 Ergo, a deep gap in communication ...
 C S Lewis's phrase a phatic hiatus will have sprung to your minds.
 Exactly.
 Gottit.